ebowwa/irl/README.md

 We just want to build cool stuff..
 Use this at your own risk!
 Plz don't use if a citizen of the EU..

 ---

+## Git Hooks Setup
+This repository uses git hooks to maintain code quality and prevent committing unnecessary files.
+To install the hooks:

+1. Navigate to the repository root
+2. Run: `.hooks/install-hooks.sh`

+The hooks will prevent committing:
+- Python cache files (__pycache__, *.pyc, etc.)
+- macOS system files (.DS_Store)
+- And perform other code quality checks